 (b) we shall store the Goods until delivery takes place, and charge you for all related costs and expenses (including insurance).

-2.5 Where you are a business customer and we are required to re-deliver Goods we shall be entitled to charge you any additional delivery and administration charges we incur.
+2.5 Where we are required to re-deliver Goods we shall be entitled to charge you any additional delivery and administration charges we incur.

 2.6 If 14 days after we notified you that the Goods were ready for delivery you have not accepted or taken delivery of them, we may resell or otherwise dispose of (or destroy, in the case of expired Goods) part or all of the Goods and may charge you for any shortfall below the price of the Goods in addition to any other losses we suffer.

-2.7 You shall not be entitled to reject the Goods if we deliver up to and including 5 per cent more or less than the quantity of Goods ordered, but a pro-rata adjustment shall be made to the relevant invoice on receipt of notice from you that the wrong quantity of Goods was delivered provided that where we deliver less than the quantity of Goods ordered you inform us of such discrepancy within 48 hours of delivery (if you are a business customer) or within a reasonable period after delivery (if you are a consumer).
+2.7 You shall not be entitled to reject the Goods if we deliver up to and including 5 per cent more or less than the quantity of Goods ordered, but a pro-rata adjustment shall be made to the relevant invoice on receipt of notice from you that the wrong quantity of Goods was delivered provided that where we deliver less than the quantity of Goods ordered you inform us of such discrepancy within 48 hours of delivery.
 Any discrepancy in the number of packages delivered must be notified to us immediately after delivery.
 Discrepancies can be notified to us using our online discrepancy form on our website (or by completing the discrepancy form on the back of your delivery note and faxing/emailing it back to us on 01675 432870 or email@example.com).

 2.8 We may deliver the Goods by instalments, which shall be invoiced and paid for separately.
 Each instalment shall constitute a separate contract.
 Any delay in delivery or defect in an instalment shall not entitle you to cancel any other instalment.